multani/gcp-changelog/content/contact-center-ai-insights/index.md

 ### Feature

 Quality AI offers [**sampling rules**](https://cloud.google.com/contact-center/insights/docs/assessment-rules) that filter conversations to reduce the workload for human evaluators, saving contact centers time and money.

+### Changed

+Add your own **custom tags** in [Quality AI](https://cloud.google.com/contact-center/insights/docs/qai-basics).
+In addition to the default Business, Compliance and Customer tags, you can apply custom tags to any question in any scorecard.

 ### Feature